Dev-Dami/zario/CONTRIBUTING.md

 To keep the codebase consistent and easy to read, please follow these guidelines:

 -   **TypeScript First**: All new code should be written in TypeScript with strong typing.
--   **Code Style**: We use ESLint and Prettier for code linting and formatting.
-Please run `npm run lint` and `npm run format` before committing to ensure your code matches the project's style.
+-   **Code Style**: We use ESLint for code linting.
+Please run `npm run lint` before committing to ensure your code matches the project's style.
 -   **Comments**: Write comments for complex logic.
 Well-documented code is easier for everyone to understand and maintain.
 -   **Tests**: All new features and bug fixes **must** be accompanied by tests.
 This ensures stability and prevents future regressions.